earthlab/earthlab.github.io/README.md

 Currently, we are using less. to install less

 1. install nodejs (npm) https://nodejs.org/en/
 2. install less : `sudo npm install less -g` NOTE: you need administration access to install

+## License

+Please see license information, here https://github.com/earthlab/earthlab.github.io/blob/master/LICENSE
+- all materials are Creative comments by attribution.
+If you use our materials - please cite us!